Sir-NoChill/jetbrains-riscv-support/README.md

 This project is copied and adapted from [MIPS Support](https://github.com/kdarkhan/vscode-mips-support)

+#### Installation

+ - git clone or download and extract this repo as a zip file
+ - Open Settings -> Editor -> TextMateBundles -> + -> select the folder holding this repo

 ## Features
 This VSCode extension provides basic RISC-V colorization and snippets support.